MohamedLamineAllal/laravel-mix-glob/README.md

 (As now it's an alpha version, though tested and work well in linux.
 Helping fix any potential bugs is very requested.)

 ## contribution
-- There is not test implemented yet.
+- There is no test implemented yet.
 Neither guidelines.
 Feel free to fill any PR.
 - Show your support by staring the project.
 - Feel free to contact me at allaldevelopment@gmail.com
+- Help test it better.

 ## Work to do
 - Implement tests